mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 ![dlv debug](images/dlv-debug-1.jpg)

-This command will compile the **main package** in *./cmd/bridge/main.go* to the *./bin/bridge* executable, and it will then automatically **launch** the executable into a **paused** state with the debugger attached to the running process.
+This command will compile the **main package** in *./cmd/bridge/main.go* to the *./bin/bridge* executable.
+If the comilation is successful, then the debugger will then automatically **launch** the executable into a **paused** state with the debugger attached to the running process.

 This will produce an *interactive terminal* output something resembling the following:

 ![dlv debug](images/dlv-debug-2.jpg)

-At this point it is possible interact with the debugger.
+At this point it is possible directly interact with the debugger at the terminal and issues debug commands

 ![dlv debug](images/dlv-debug-3.jpg)

 Other interactions with the debugger are outlined [here](https://github.com/go-delve/delve/blob/master/Documentation/cli/README.md) .

-In this **interactive mode** , direct interaction with the debugger is enabled.

 ### Headless mode
 When the debugger is launched in **headless mode**, then it functions more like a server that can receive debugger commands.